 “We are bridges between the east and west, the north and south, the rich and poor, and across isms, ideologies and religions,” said He, at the AGBA’s 15th World Congress in Bengkulu, Thailand.

 The AGBA brings together professionals in business administration, economics, entrepreneurship, information technology, tourism and hospitality from more than 50 countries.
 The organization helps scholars at business schools across emerging nations to connect with the west and share new knowledge and ideas for the betterment of global business education worldwide.

 “Educators have a noble responsibility and can make an impact on the world through our students,” said He.
 “We have to do our share to broaden our students’ perspectives for a better and sustainable future.”

 Professor receives Fulbright Scholar Award

-Mohammad N. Elahee of Hamden, professor of international business at Quinnipiac University, will teach and conduct research in Jordan next semester.
+Mohammad N. Elahee, professor of international business at Quinnipiac University, will teach and conduct research in Jordan next semester.
 His work will be funded with a Fulbright Scholar Award from the U.S. Department of State and the J. William Fulbright Foreign Scholarship Board.

 In February, Elahee will travel to Al-Zaytoonah University of Jordan, where he will teach a graduate course and join a Jordanian colleague in conducting research on “Negotiating in a Globalized World: Views from Jordan.”
 They will examine the relationship among culture, emotional intelligence and ethical negotiation behavior.